kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/canvas/performance/en/index.md

 </iframe>

 Be careful with this tip, since it depends heavily on the underlying canvas implementation and is very much subject to change.
+For more information, see [Simon Sarris' article on clearing the canvas][clear].

 <h2 id="toc-avoid-float">Avoid floating point coordinates</h2>

 HTML5 canvas supports sub-pixel rendering, and there’s no way to turn it off.
 If you draw with coordinates that are not integers, it automatically uses anti-aliasing to try to to smooth out the lines.
-Here’s the visual effect, taken from [this article][subpixel]:
+Here’s the visual effect, taken from
+[this sub-pixel canvas performance article by Seb Lee-Delisle][subpixel]:

 ![sub-pixel](bunny.png)